Volcanoes National Park, HI

-Kohala is the oldest volcano in Big Island.
+Kohala is the oldest volcano on Big Island.
 It is considered extinct.
 It's last eruption was 120,000 years ago.
 It's northern slopes are currently experiencing erosions, creating the deep valleys of Waipio, Polulo and all the valleys in between.
 The slopes here are beautifully lush, covered with Pandanus trees, mango trees, giant ferns, guava trees and many others that I didn't recognize.
-More on hikes to Waipio and Polulo Valleys soon.
+More on hikes to Waipio and Polulo Valleys here.

 Kilauea is the volcano currently actively erupting and the most active volcano on the Big Island.
 The only volcano that is actively releasing lava right now is Kilauea at two different hotspots, near its summit at Halema'uma'u Crater and at its East Rift zone at Pu'u O'o .
 The eruption at Halema'uma'u Crater has formed the biggest lava lake in the world, according to our Ranger.
 Halema'uma'u has been erupting since 2008.
 We visited in 2003, and were allowed to hike down into the Halema'uma'u Crater.
 It is now closed due to high levels of toxic gases.
 Views of the erupting crater can be had from the Jaggar Museum lookout.
 Daytime viewing will yield only a smoke stack.
 Come back at night, when you'll be treated by either a glow in the smoke stack (for low lava lake levels) or magma flaring into the air (for high lava lake levels).
 I overheard a Ranger explaining that the lava lake undergoes cycles of high and low lava levels every 3 days.
 So we made sure to come back on the third day.
 The first day's viewings yielded just a glowing smoke stack (which was pretty neat in itself), but on the third day, we were treated to magma flaring stimultaneously at two different spots.
 (My pictures just don't capture the flares, unfortunately.)
 Mother nature's idea of fireworks, and my idea of a perfect romantic date.
 The only thing that would have made it more perfect, is some warm milktea.
 And possibly more patient kids.
 The magic of flaring lava was lost on the boys after the first 15 minutes.
 I, personally, could have stood there all night, enjoying the light show.
 Oh ya, dress warmly.
 It tended to get cold and rainy up by Jaggar Museum.